hakubaa/reportas/app/analytics/README.md

 - user can switch view from rtype-time to time-rtype
 - show empty columns and empty bars in chart
 - fix labels on chart

+- think about moving timeframe 'rtype' to financial statement type which is used by schemas also and create property inside recordtype with the same name and add this to FinancialStatementSchema